Netmarket123/DesignPatterns/Creational/SimpleFactory/README.rst

 SimpleFactory is a simple factory pattern.

-It differs from the static factory because it is not static.
+It differs from the static factory because it is NOT static and as you
-Therefore, you can have multiple factories, differently parametrized, you can subclass it and you can mock it.
+know: static => global => evil!

-It always should be preferred over a static factory!
+Therefore, you can have multiple factories, differently parametrized, you can subclass it and you can mock-up it.

 UML Diagram
 -----------